windsurfer1122/PKG3_calc_hashes/README.md

 <u>Block Examples:</u>
+* To calculate the digest for the main header, use -b 0,128 You can also use zero (0) and negative sizes to specify the block end relative to the file end.
 * To calculate the SHA-1 for all data, which is stored in the last 32 bytes of each package, use -b 0,-32,sha-1
 * To calculate the SHA-256 for the whole file, use -b 0,0,none
-* To calculate the digest for the main header, use -b 0,128

 This program is free software: you can redistribute it and/or modify